Chaitra-Bhat383/100-Days-of-Machine-Learning/README.md

 ## Day-81 [09/02/2022] Project 10 ==> Dog and cat classification:
 * Implement Convolution Neural Network(CNN) Classifier for Classifying dog and cat images.
 * The Total number of images available for training is 25,000 and final testing is done on seperate 10,000 images.

+## Day-82 [10/02/2022] Project 11 ==> Text Summarizer:
+* Unsupervised learning approach to find the sentences similarity and rank them accordingly using Cosine Similarity.
+* Cosine similarity is a measure of similarity between two non-zero vectors(here sentences are represented as vectors) of an inner product space that measures the cosine of the angle between them.
+Angle will be 0 if sentences are similar.
+* Code flow:
+    Input article → split into sentences → remove stop words → build a similarity matrix → generate rank based on matrix → pick top N sentences for summary.